NYUAppSec/appsec_hw2/HW2_Instructions.md

 The repository should contain:

 * Part 1
-  * Your .travis.yml
+  * Your GitHub Actions YAML
   * At least one signed commit
   * A directory named `part1` that contains your attack cases.
-  * An updated .travis.yml that runs your tests.
+  * An updated GitHub Actions YAML that runs your tests.
   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above) tagged as part_1_complete.